dpawlows/ozone/docs/index.rst

 of chemical equations that are necessary to produce an ozone layer at Earth under current atmospheric (T and P) conditions.

+If this is the first time using the model, start with :ref:`gettingstarted` and then be sure to review the :ref:`inputs` prior to running the model for the first time.

 Indices and tables
 ==================